 - Expenses reported in categories such as major programs, fundraising, and management and general.

 - The change in net assets resulting from items 1 and 2.

-The statement of activities will have multiple columns in order to report the amounts for each of the following classes of net assets: unrestricted, temporarily restricted, permanently restricted, and total.
+The statement of activities will have multiple columns in order to report the amounts for each of the following classes of net assets: without donor restrictions, with donor restrictions, and total.